AaronHevia/Python_Practice/README.md

 Guess all the names in the U.S.  Coordinates need to be readjusted and UI can be aligned for better visibility.
 Project uses Pandas library to read and create csv data.

 ## Project 23:  NATO Alphabet Project
-Project "spells" a word and pronounces the letter with the NATO alphabet word.
+Project "spells" a word and pronounces each letter with the NATO phonetic alphabet.
+A practice in dictionary comprehension and the use of pandas library.